Autism With PDA: How to Support Someone in Everyday Life

 Communication Tips to Reduce Demands

-Focus on collaborative problem-solving rather than insisting on compliance.
+• Focus on collaborative problem-solving rather than compliance

 Creating a Supportive Environment